 A full-build broadband solution presents the greatest financial responsibility of any potential business model.
 Negotiations between the City and its private partner will establish how risks, revenues, and costs are shared.
-Indicative monthly costs for the below dimensions are in Table 17, with the given ranges again assuming 25-75% take rates.
+Indicative costs for the below dimensions are in Table 21, again assuming 25-75% take rates.